andreyromancev/personal/blog/content/article/the-simplest-way-to-https-your-nginx.md

 ## Further improvements

-To redirect all HTTP requests to HTTPS you can add this to your NGINX config file:
+To redirect all HTTP requests to HTTPS you can add this to your NGINX config file (notice that redirect is inside additional `server` directive):
 {{< highlight nginx >}}
 server {
   listen 80;
   return 301 https://$server_name$request_uri;
+}

+server {
+  # your SSL server config here.
 }
 {{< / highlight >}}